auth0/docs/articles/quickstart/native/flutter/interactive.md

 # Add Login to Your Flutter Application

 Auth0 allows you to quickly add authentication and access user profile information in your app.
-This guide demonstrates how to integrate Auth0 with a Flutter app using the <a href="https://github.com/auth0/auth0-flutter" target="_blank">Auth0 Flutter SDK</a>.
+This guide demonstrates how to integrate Auth0 with a Flutter app using the <a href="https://github.com/auth0/auth0-flutter" target="_blank" rel="noreferrer">Auth0 Flutter SDK</a>.

 :::note
 The Flutter SDK currently only supports Flutter apps for Android, iOS, and macOS.
 :::

-This quickstart assumes you already have a <a href="https://flutter.dev/" target="_blank">Flutter</a> app up and running.
-If not, check out the <a href="https://docs.flutter.dev/get-started/install" target="_blank">Flutter "getting started" guides</a> to get started with a simple app.
+This quickstart assumes you already have a <a href="https://flutter.dev/" target="_blank" rel="noreferrer">Flutter</a> app up and running.
+If not, check out the <a href="https://docs.flutter.dev/get-started/install" target="_blank" rel="noreferrer">Flutter "getting started" guides</a> to get started with a simple app.

-You should also be familiar with the <a href="https://docs.flutter.dev/reference/flutter-cli" target="_blank">Flutter command line tool</a>.
+You should also be familiar with the <a href="https://docs.flutter.dev/reference/flutter-cli" target="_blank" rel="noreferrer">Flutter command line tool</a>.

 <%= include('_configure_urls_interactive') %>